 Students receive transcripts from U.S.-accredited Marist College for courses taken at LdM.
 Marist College is a four-year, fully accredited U.S. college in Poughkeepsie, New York.

-Lauren Daniels is the Florence Program Coordinator and will work with you through your departure to Italy.
+Lauren Daniels is one of the Florence Program Coordinators and will work with you through your departure to Italy.

 Federica Guerrieri, Ellen Oyasaeter, Monica Gabbrielli, Valentina Scalini are the Florence Resident Directors, and will work with you during your stay in Italy.